Built for GTA quoting teams

 100%

-Reasoned output for each suggestion.
+Reasoned output for each draft.

-One intake stream.
-One evidence-backed draft.
+One messy request.
+One review-ready draft.

 RFQ-2048